vsouza/awesome-ios/README.md

  * [Benchmark](https://github.com/WorldDownTown/Benchmark) - The Benchmark⏲ module provides methods to measure and report the time used to execute Swift code. :large_orange_diamond:
  * [MBAssetsImporter](https://github.com/MatiBot/MBAssetsImporter) - Import assets from Panoramio or from your OS X file system with their metadata to your iOS simulator (Swift 2.0) :large_orange_diamond:
  * [Realm Browser](https://github.com/realm/realm-browser-osx) - Realm Browser is a Mac OS X utility to open and modify realm database files.
+ * [SuperDelegate](https://github.com/square/SuperDelegate) – SuperDelegate provides a clean application delegate interface and protects you from bugs in the application lifecycle.

 # Rapid Development
  * [KZPlayground](https://github.com/krzysztofzablocki/KZPlayground) - Playgrounds for Objective-C for extremely fast prototyping / learning.